 - are frightened that something terrible is wrong with them, and they really don’t want to face what it might be

 - have brain fog, which is very common with gut-related issues, and cannot think clearly about what to do about their health

 - are out of touch with their bodies, stressed, overworking and have no time to think about their health

 - don’t care about their health.
 What is most important is living the good life and working hard

 All of these mistakes are really common to us all.
 I was the one who didn’t care about my health and was a chronic workaholic.
 What’s more, I had two warnings before I really acted.
 It took a doctor and a naturopath to tell me I was headed for a train wreck.

 When I finally acted on my health I had crossed many thresholds in my body including being diagnosed with an autoimmune disease, getting depression, adrenal fatigue, poor sleep, and unable to work for 18 months while I recovered.

-I feel that now I have come through the looking glass to healing my body, mind and spirit.
-It is a never ending journey, and I gained so much by the experience.
+I feel that now I have come through the looking glass to healing my body, mind, and spirit.
+It is a never-ending journey, and I gained so much from the experience.
 This is why I am so passionate about helping women to avoid having their own train wreck.